ovi-lab/camera_calibration_suit/README.md

 - `-t`, (`--wait-time-ms`): Wait time for each frame in milliseconds (default 30).
 - `-h`, (`--display-height`): Display height (default 720).
 - `--help`

+This can be used as a common tool as well.